Skip to main content

 -> CarsLoader;

 // 6.
-Below the pipes, we usually define the blocks
+Below the pipes, we usually define the blocks that are connected by the

 // 7.
 Blocks instantiate a block type by using the oftype keyword.

-// can use to specify the intended behavior of the block
+// the intended behavior of the block.

 block CarsExtractor oftype HttpExtractor {